ajhenley/gitbook/javauniversity.md

 -->
 ###Java University

-In this assignment, you are rewriting your transcript application to use a database to persist the information.
+In this assignment, rewrite your transcript application to use a database to persist the information.